marcomac27/ClimateChangeDeforestationPaper/README.md

 - `sklearn` (`linear_model`, `cluster`)
 - `pylab`

-Everything runs on Python 3.x, tested in Jupyter Noteboo and compatible with Google Colab.
+Everything runs on Python 3.x, tested in Jupyter Notebooks and compatible with Google Colab.

 ---